 Your City of Pittsburgh application will be reviewed and your work experience and education/training will be evaluated to determine if you meet the qualifying eligibility requirements listed below for this position.
 You will be sent an eligibility letter regarding your eligible/ineligible status.

-· WORK EXPERIENCE: The application must clearly show four (4) years of full-time experience in engineering which includes two (2) years of experience as a design and/or resident engineer on major construction projects, including traffic improvements.
+· WORK EXPERIENCE: The application must clearly show two (2) years of full-time experience in childhood development, early childhood education, early childhood special education, or other related experience.
 (Full-time is defined as 32 hours or more per week.
 Less than full-time experience will be calculated on a pro-rated basis.)

-· EDUCATION/TRAINING: The application must clearly show a Bachelor’s Degree from a fully accredited institution in Civil Engineering or a related engineering field (traffic coursework and/or specialization preferred).
+· EDUCATION/TRAINING: The application must clearly show a Bachelor’s Degree from a fully accredited institution in Childhood Development, Education/Early Childhood Education, Early Childhood Special Education, or a related field.
 (See NOTE under the General Application Requirements Section above regarding the verification of education/training).

 III.
 Civil Service Examination(s):